MazzinWX/Workshop-docker/01-basics_en.md

 Let's test `ls` or `uptime`

 __[!]__
 If you're aventurous, it's possible to use, inside the container, `rm -rf bin`.
-After that `ls` or `echo` won't work anymore.
+After that, `ls` or `echo` won't work anymore.
 But don't forget that it must be done inside the container or you'll lose a lot of work or even break your system.
 Just type `exit` to go outside of the container's terminal.
 Use that command again
 `docker run -it busybox sh`
 and your container will run normally, just like if you haven't done anything to it; because it's a brand new container each time.

 More info about the `run` command:
 `docker run --help`

 As a rule of thumb, you can clean up containers once uou're done with them.
 To do that, run the docker command
 `docker rm <container_id>`
 You can see the *<container_id>* with this command:
 `docker ps -a`
 Some characters are required to select and delete the container, you're not forced to write it completely

 If you want to erase several containers at once:
 `docker rm $(docker ps -a -q -f status=exited)`
-The `-q` returns only numerical IDs, `-f` filters outputs on the condition `status=exited` In later versions of Docker, that command can be achieved for the same result:
+The `-q` returns only numerical IDs, `-f` filters outputs on the condition `status=exited`
+In later versions of Docker, that command can be achieved for the same result:
 `docker container prune`